Seeds of Knowledge Pre-school

 Each child’s cot will be separated by at least 12” to ensure adequate sleeping space.

 Seeds of Knowledge Pre-school will keep accurate emergency information for each child.
-These records include your authorization of who should be called in case of your child’s illness if you cannot be reached.
+These records include your authorization of who should be called in case of your child’s illness if you cannot be reached or you cannot be at school within 30 minutes to pick up your child.
 It is the parent’s responsibility to keep these records current if addresses, telephone numbers or other relevant information changes.

 If your child is sick or injured, Seeds of Knowledge Preschool and Pre-k staff member will: